muralcode/financialapp-ios/README.md

 ## Local build process

-It is recommended that the information in the other sections of this document are examined prior to attempting to compile and run the Auth app.
+It is recommended that the information in the other sections of this document are examined prior to attempting to compile and run the app.
 For the reasons discussed above, a developer cannot simply clone the repository and run the financialApp

 ### Software Prerequisites